 For fans of larger watches, this is good news.
 Yet, for others who prefer watches with more restrained proportions, bigger is most definitely not better.
-Thankfully, there are still plenty of fantastic Rolex watches for men with smaller wrists out there – some in the current catalog and some discontinued models.
+Thankfully, there are still plenty of Rolex watches for men with smaller wrists out there – some in the current catalog and some discontinued models.
 Here are a few of our top picks.

 34mm Rolex Watches

-If you’re looking for a Rolex watch with a 34mm case, you’re in luck as there’s quite an assortment to choose from.
+If you’re looking for a mens Rolex watch with a 34mm case, you’re in luck as there’s quite an assortment to choose from.
 For instance, there are the older versions of the Rolex Air-King, which have 34mm cases (these have since been replaced by a much larger 40mm Air-King).
 Although most Air-King watches are stainless steel models, there are in fact a few two-tone Air-King models as well.
 Furthermore, while the majority of Air-Kings are simple time-only watches, Rolex did produce one Air-King Date reference.